MattYu/ConcordiaAce/README.md

    - pip install psycopg2

 7) Migrate static files.
 Do this every time you make a change to a static file.
 You might also need to clear your browser cache or use incognito mode to see the effect of your change.
-   - python manage.py collectstatic --noinput --clear"
+   - "python manage.py collectstatic --noinput --clear"

 7) Run server.
 Go to Ace folder.
   - python manage.py makemigrations